Blog

 Submitting to the App Stores

-Can I Build Something as Complex as Uber or Airbnb?
+Can I build something as complex as Uber or Airbnb?

-This is a great question because it gets right to the heart of what no-code is capable of.
-Let’s be realistic: recreating the entire, sprawling complexity of a global giant like Uber, which has had enormous engineering teams and years of development, isn't a weekend project.
+Let's be realistic: recreating the full complexity of a global giant like Uber, which has had large engineering teams and years of development, isn't a weekend project.
+But you can absolutely build a functional MVP that captures the core idea.

 • User profiles for both riders and drivers.